 - The issuer has net tangible assets of at least 3 crore rupees in each of the preceding 3 full years (of twelve months each), of which not more than 50% are held in monetary assets.
-However, the limit of fifty percent on monetary assets shall not be applicable in case the public offer is made entirely through an offer for sale.
+However, the limit of fifty per cent on monetary assets shall not be applicable in case the public offer is made entirely through an offer for sale.

-- It has a minimum average pre-tax operating profit of rupees 15 crore, calculated on a restated and consolidated basis, during the 3 most profitable years out of the immediately preceding 5 years.
+- It has a minimum average pre-tax operating profit of rupees 15 crores, calculated on a restated and consolidated basis, during the 3 most profitable years out of the immediately preceding 5 years.
 (3) It has a net worth of at least 1 crore rupees in each of the preceding 3 full years (of twelve months each)

 - The aggregate of the proposed issue and all previous issues made in the same financial year in terms of issue size does not exceed 5 times its pre-issue net worth as per the audited balance sheet of the preceding financial year;